msv-lab/modus/doc/language-reference.md

 Modus provides special syntax for parameter expansion that allows to use variables inside strings via the shell-style `${X}` syntax.

-First, parameter expansion can used as a generic approach to convert values into strings.
+First, parameter expansion can be used as a generic approach to convert values into strings.
 For example, the literal `f("${X}")` is equivalent to

 ```
 (string(X), X = _1;